teddstax/watsonx-langflow-agent/README.md

     What are your shipping times?

-As a response we get a generic answer.
+As a response we get a generic answer OR the agent just stops because of too many iterations.
 Why?
 Because our collection is still empty.
 Let's fix that!

 #### Steps: Add some articles to our knowledge base
 Extend your flow with the following additional flow (scroll down a bit for a blank piece of canvas):
 1. Collapse `Data` and drag `File` to the canvas
 2. Click on `Upload a file` and upload [./data/Company_FAQ.pdf](./data/Company_FAQ.pdf) from this repository (you'll have to download it first)
-3. Collapse `Langchain` and drag `Recursive Character Splitter` to the canvas
+3. Collapse `Processing` and drag `Split Text` to the canvas
 4. Set the `Chunk size` to 500 (because NV-Embed-QA only allows 512 tokens at maximum) and `Chunk overlap` to 100 (so that every chunk has a bit of information from the previous one)
 5. Collapse `Vector Stores` and drag `Astra DB` to the canvas
 6. Make sure the `Astra DB Application Token` is configured, then select your `support_agent` database and `company_faq` collection